SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * A list of available applications

 * A list of news based on the Cumulocity twitter channel.
-Note: This is only available on tenants hosted by www.cumulocity.com.
+Note: This is may only be available on tenants hosted by www.cumulocity.com.

 * A link to different parts of the documentation.